zmuranaka/hypergeometric-calculator-java-gui/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is the Driver class that actually runs the program.
 It is a very small class, since I have offloaded the creation of the GUI into the GUI class and all of the calculations into the Deck class.
 GUI.java
 &nbsp;&nbsp;&nbsp;&nbsp;This class contains the entire GUI for the program.
 Anything you see on the screen is located in this class.
 The Driver class creates an object of this class.
+compileAndRun.cmd
+&nbsp;&nbsp;&nbsp;&nbsp;This is a simple command prompt script I wrote because I was compiling and running the project from the command prompt, and I was often reusing the same commands.
+Running this script recompiles the project and then runs the Driver class.
+Note: the Driver src file must be named Driver.java in order for this script to work properly.
+Similarly, the .class files must be in the bin directory, and the the .java files must be in the src directory.
 runDriver.cmd
-&nbsp;&nbsp;&nbsp;&nbsp;This is a simple command prompt script I wrote because I was compiling and running the program from the command prompt, and I was often reusing the same commands.
-Running this file runs the program.
-Note: the Driver file MUST be named Driver in order for this program to work properly.
-Similarly, the .class files must be in the bin directory, and the the .java files must be in the src directory.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a simple command prompt script I wrote that is similar to compileAndRun.cmd, except it does not recompile the program.
+Running this script simply runs the Driver class.
+Note: the Driver.class file must be in the bin directory for this script to work properly.

 ## Sources: